Corporate Governance Policy

 Mid-term business plan

-The Company neither formulates nor publishes a mid-term business plan, based on its view that in a rapidly-changing Internet industry, the validity of a mid-term business plan would be limited even if time and effort is spent on its formulation, and that numerical targets contained therein may likely mislead shareholders and investors.
+The Company neither formulates nor publishes a mid-term business plan, based on its view that in a rapidly-changing Internet industry, the validity of a mid-term business plan would be limited even if time and effort are spent on its formulation, and that numerical targets contained therein may likely mislead shareholders and investors.
+As it is difficult to forecast business results because of our Internet Finance and Cryptoassets businesses that are affected by market volatility, such as the socioeconomic conditions and the financial market, we no longer disclose our guidance from the fiscal year 2018.

 [Chapter 4] Corporate Governance Structure